-From 2017, results for some GCSE subjects in England will be graded U to 9, with grades 4-9 being equivalent to GCSE grades C and above.
+Results for GCSE subjects in England are now being graded U to 9, with grades 4-9 being equivalent to GCSE grades C and above.

 Similar Terms: grade A-C grades A - C grade A - C GCSE grades GCSEs at grade C

 A method of removing waste products from the blood using a dialyser or artificial kidney.